Getting an Interview

 Upon asking when I should expect to hear back, I was told HR would contact me about next steps.
 Unfortunately, I was told on two separate occasions that I would hear back by the end of the week, but two weeks elapsed from the time of my in-person interview to the time I learned I would not be receiving an offer.
 I received an unusually personable rejection e-mail which indicated I was a finalist, but that someone else was their first choice, hence the delay in getting back to me.
 They wanted to keep me around in case their number one rejected the offer.

-I applied online and the process took 5 days – interviewed at CEB in July 2010.
+I applied online.
+The process took 5 days – interviewed at CEB (Washington, DC) in December 2009.

 It was very simple and efficient.
 I met with the team and we had formal 1:1 interviews.

 - When was a situation where you were x,y, or z?
 Answer Question